 The tax payment regime for businesses and legal entities was restructured on November 24, 2008, by Decree No. 758-08, which approved the Procedimiento Simplificado de Tributación (Simplified Taxation Procedure).
 This procedure allows certain taxpayers to pay income tax based on their purchases or gross income, and to pay VAT based on the difference between their income and purchases.
-During 2014, business suppliers that sell in bulk or retail with purchases reaching a maximum of DOP39,208,265.00 annually, as well as those without organized accounting whose income does not exceed DOP8,437,887.00 annually may use the special payment regime.
+Starting in 2013, business suppliers that sell in bulk or retail with purchases reaching a maximum of DOP39,208,265.00 annually, as well as those without organized accounting whose income does not exceed DOP8,437,887.00 annually may use the special payment regime.
 Both the amount of purchases and the income are adjusted annually for inflation.

-In 2010 revenue from income tax decreased by US\$27.0 million compared to 2009.
+During 2009, income tax revenues decreased by US\$188.6 million to US\$1.5 billion, as compared to revenues recorded in 2008.
+Similarly, in 2010 revenue from income tax decreased by US\$27.0 million compared to 2009.
 In 2011 income tax revenues increased US\$240.5 million compared to 2010, reaching US\$1.7 billion.
 This improvement was due to the acceleration in economic growth in 2010, which corresponds to the amount of corporate income tax due in 2011, i.e. as companies whose fiscal year ended in December 2010 accumulated greater benefits their tax payments would be higher.
 In addition, there was an increase in tax on employees, prizes, fringe benefits, renting, and the tax paid by the self-employed.